MrWinston700/train_app/README.md

 # train_app README

-# Video Walkthrough
+## Video Walkthrough

 https://youtu.be/PY7toc88tCk

-# tools used
+## Tools Used

 Ruby on Rails, SQLite, OmniAuth

-# features
+## Features

-Login via OmniAuth through github
+Login via OmniAuth through github.
-Full crud for train routes owned by user
+Full crud for train routes owned by user.

 ## Overview

 This project was made with the goal of learning the rails ecosystem.
-It's an app that uses rails authentication to save user data as well as keep them logged in via sessions
+It's an app that uses rails authentication to save user data as well as keep them logged in via sessions.

 ## Installation